uzh-bf/klicker-uzh/README.md

 - [Shared Components](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/shared-components): The `shared-components` package is configured as an internal turborepo package, mainly providing the possibility to share React components between the frontends and reduce code duplication.
 - [Markdown](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/markdown): The markdown package exports a React component to render markdown strings into formatted elements.

-For more code commonality between different projects at the Teaching Center and the Department of Banking and Finance more generally, we also use a [Design System Package](https://github.com/uzh-bf/design-system) with commonly used, pre-styled and theme-based components.
+For more code commonality between different projects at the Teaching Center and the Department of Finance more generally, we also use a [Design System Package](https://github.com/uzh-bf/design-system) with commonly used, pre-styled and theme-based components.

 ## Roadmap / Issues